aragos/tichu-tournament/docs/api.md

 * **204**: The hand has been scored.
 * **400**: Validation failed for one or more of the fields in the score.
-* **403**: The score for this hand has already been submitted, and the user does not own this tournament or is not logged in.
+* **403**: The user does not own this tournament is not logged in and the request was not authenticate with the right pair id.
 * **404**: The tournament with the given ID does not exist, the board/pair numbers are invalid or the pairs are not scheduled to play this board in the tournament movement scheme.
 * **500**: Server failed to score the hand for any other reason.